 Ability to teach advanced courses in research methods; and

 Applicants with experience teaching in interdisciplinary classroom setting.

-For full consideration, applicants must apply here for position number F166Az.
-Complete and submit the online faculty application and upload a letter of application and CV.
+For full consideration, applicants must apply for position number F166Az at http://jobs.gmu.edu/; complete and submit the online faculty application; and upload a letter of application and CV.
 Committee review of applications will begin after October 27, 2017, and will continue until the position is filled.
-Please direct any questions to the chair of the search committee, Professor Niklas Hultin.
+Please direct any questions to the chair of the search committee, Professor Niklas Hultin, at email@example.com.